juligz/odin-recipes/README.md

-# Cooking Recipies
+# Italian Cuisine

-Cooking Recipies it's a website with a variety of recipies that you can make at home.
+This website contains the best Italian recipies that you can make at home.